scoutapp/slate_apm_help/source/includes/_nodejs.md

 # NodeJS Agent

 Scout's NodeJS agent supports many popular libraries to instrument middleware, request times, SQL queries, and more.
 The base package is called `@scout_apm/scout-apm`.
-See our install instructions for more details..
+See our install instructions for more details.

 Source code and issues can be found on our [`@scout_apm/scout-apm`](https://github.com/scoutapp/scout_apm_node) GitHub repository.